Foreword: You are here.

 Terence McKenna Richard Dawkins Naval Ravikant Alastair Reynolds Neal Stephenson David Smith Satoshi Nakamoto

-The goal is to help digital devices understand and navigate the physical world.
-Itโs a prerequisite for the future of the metaverse, artificial intelligence, robotics, and smart cities.
+Spatial computing is a prerequisite for the future of robotics, physical AI, the metaverse, and smart cities.

 No expense is spared.
 The barriers between the digital and physical realm are being torn down.
 Instead of humans disappearing into digital worlds, we are summoning the digital into our own.

-Spatial computing will allow artificial intelligence to operate together with humanity in the real world.
+Spatial computing will allow robots and artificial intelligence to operate together with humanity in the real world.

 But there is a dark underbelly to this arms race, one that puts our very cognitive liberty at stake.
-Enormous amounts of sensor data are needed to build the spatial bridge, captured from a growing amount of cameras in our public spaces, places of business, our homes - and our faces.
+Enormous amounts of sensor data are needed to build the spatial bridge, captured from a growing amount of cameras in our public spaces, places of business, our homes, our robots - and our faces.

-The spatial computing industry is creating a massive surveillance apparatus that will be able to see the world through our eyes.
+The spatial computing industry is creating a massive surveillance apparatus that will be able to see every aspect of our lives, through our smart homes, robots, and through our very eyes.
 Whoever wins the arms race will be in a position of almost unimaginable power to monitor and modify our very thoughts.

 But there is hope.
 The nascent decentralization movement and the invention of cryptographic currency has created a small window for the people, and the power of the free market, to compete with tech oligarchy.